MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 For example, say you have two leads&mdash;Lead A and Lead B&mdash;in your pipeline.
 The lead scoring model applies a score of 80 for Lead A and 50 for Lead B. By looking at the score, you can predict that Lead A has a greater chance of being converted into an opportunity, and you can engage it.
 Also, you can further analyze why the score of Lead B is low by looking at the top reasons influencing the score and deciding whether to improve this score.

-The following image shows an example of a lead scoring widget.<!--Would it be helpful to a reader with low vision if we fully described this image?
-In the new image extension in docs, the length of the description is basically unlimited.
-Please see https://review.docs.microsoft.com/en-us/help/contribute/markdown-reference?branch=master#complex-images-with-long-descriptions and see what you think!-->
+The following image shows an example of a lead scoring widget.

 > [!div class="mx-imgBorder"]
 > ![Predictive lead score widget](media/predictive-lead-scoring-widget.png "Predictive lead score widget")